• Skip to primary navigation

 Instructions

-• Adjust the oven rack to the lower third portion and preheat the oven to 350º F. Grease one 9 x 5" loaf pan.
+• Adjust the oven rack to the lower third portion and preheat the oven to 350º F. Grease your loaf pan.
+Set aside.

-• In a large bowl, combine the eggs, granulated sugar, brown sugar, pumpkin puree, oil and orange juice.
-Whisk until smooth.
+• In a large bowl, combine the eggs, brown sugar, granulated sugar, oil, orange juice, and pumpkin purée.
+Whisk the mixture until smooth.

-• Pour the batter into the loaf pan and bake for 60-65 minutes.
-After 30 minutes, add foil to tent the pan so the top of the bread doesn't overcook or burn.
+• Pour the prepared batter into the greased loaf pan and bake for 60-65 minutes.
 Check for doneness by inserting a toothpick into the center of the bread.
-When the toothpick comes out clean, the bread is done.
+When the toothpick comes out clean or with just a few crumbs, the bread is done.

 • Allow the bread to rest in its loaf pan on a wire rack for several hours (or overnight) before removing it from the pan and slicing.